 Group 1 (Red) Group 2 (Yellow)

 Three standard versions of this color coding were accomplished.
 Initially this marking was accomplished by slathering pigmented nitrate dope onto the chest area of the harness and across the ripcord protector flap of the QAC pack.
-The amended order in September 1, 1944, incorporated an improved method of color-coding for assemblies not previously marked or those with faded markings.
-Six-inch segments of 1-1/2” inch wide cotton tape, painted with the appropriate colored aircraft pigmented dope, were to be sewn to the upper front shoulder section of the harness and across the ripcord protector flap of the pack tray.
-Group 1 was painted Insignia Red, shade 45, and Group two Identification Yellow, shade 48.
+The amended order in September 1944, incorporated an improved method of color-coding for assemblies not previously marked or those with faded markings.
+Lengths of cotton tape, painted with the appropriate red or yellow color, were sewn to the front shoulder section of the harness and across the ripcord protector flap of the pack tray.
 Concurrently, manufacturers amended production and incorporated sewn strips of professionally dyed cotton tape in the appropriate colors.

 All crew members of a specific aircraft were to be equipped with gear from the same group to prevent mix-ups, and each man was to physically attach his pack before each flight to ensure the correct match.
 However, photographic evidence suggests that crews equipped with a motley of equipment was the rule, rather than the exception.

 Although the document was boldly stamped “IMMEDIATE ATTENTION” and ordered to be conducted before the next 10-day inspection, many QAC's went months before being painted and some were never marked before the war’s end.
 The following graph, based on a photographic analysis of approximately 900 8th AF bomber crews, depicts the sluggish upward trend of the marking operations.